ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkClearColorValue.md

   attachment is one of the <a
   href="https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#formats-numericformat"
   target="_blank" rel="noopener">numeric formats</a> with a numeric type
   that is floating-point.
-Floating point values are automatically converted to the format of the image, with the clear value being treated as linear if the image is sRGB.
+Floating-point values are automatically converted to the format of the image, with the clear value being treated as linear if the image is sRGB.